What do you need to do this month to keep your garden looking healthy? How can you be proactive NOW so that you get the best results NEXT month?

 Perhaps even look for a local wildflower show to go to one weekend to gain some inspiration.
 There is nothing like seeing Australian natives in full bloom out in the wild to inspire you and give you ideas of how to best grow them in your own garden.

-Even if you don’t use Australian natives, wildflower shows will help you see how you can best utilise the Australian landscape in your garden.
+Even if you don’t use Australian natives, wildflower shows will help you see how you can best utilise the Australian landscape and garden design in your backyard.
 As your plants blossom, make sure you trim off the flowers when they die.

 This encourages your plants to flower again because they really want to produce seeds.
 September, and spring in general, are also great times for growing your own veggies.